We’re Glad You’re Here

 Police telling schools by 9am if child has seen domestic violence at home

-Exposure to domestic abuse as a child can have long-lasting impact on a young person and it is vital that professionals from the policing, education and other agencies work together to support them as quickly after an incident as possible.
-A new program will be rolling out in England and Wales in order to create a line of communication between school officials and law enforcement to lessen the...
+Exposure to domestic abuse as a child can have long-lasting impact on a young person and it is vital that professionals from policing, education and other agencies work together to support them as quickly after an incident as possible.
+Effective and Timely Support is Key for Children A new program will be rolling out in England and Wales in order to create a line of communication between school...

 Child Abuse Prevention Month

-Every April, National Child Abuse Prevention Month, we come together to put the spotlight on child abuse, which impacts 1+ million children in the U.S. every year.
+There are Major Precursors to Child Abuse, Including CDV Every April, National Child Abuse Prevention Month, we come together to put the spotlight on child abuse, which impacts 1+ million children in the U.S. every year.
 But what we don’t talk about can still hurt them.
-It is the major precursors to Child Abuse that can also be major pathways for prevention – and one in particular: Childhood Domestic Violence (CDV).
-Here’s a startling fact: “Child...
+It is the major precursors to Child Abuse that can also be major pathways for prevention – and one in particular: Childhood...

 Pueblo clinic taking new approach to primary medical care

 "If it's something that you can prevent, then…you're learning from your past what not to do with your child," said Cindy Lau, Regional Violence Prevention Planner, St. Mary Corwin.
-The SCAN Program at Southern Colorado Family Medicine at the St. Mary-Corwin Medical Center has begun to screen it's patients for Adverse Childhood Experiences (ACE's ), like CDV in order to prevent history from...
+New Scan Program Screens Patients for Adverse Childhood Experiences The SCAN Program at Southern Colorado Family Medicine at the St. Mary-Corwin Medical Center has begun to screen its patients for Adverse Childhood...

 The forgotten victims of domestic abuse are the children like me who survived it

-“Childhood domestic violence (CDV) gets lumped together with domestic violence and/or child abuse…It’s a real distinct and separate childhood adversity.” -Dr. Linda Olson, clinical psychologist and psychotherapist, Chairwoman of our Georgia Chapter Read this woman's beautiful account of growing up with CDV with insight from the Chairwoman of our Georgia Chapter, Dr. Linda Olson.
-Read the...
+Childhood Domestic Violence is Distinct from Domestic Violence or Child Abuse “Childhood domestic violence (CDV) gets lumped together with domestic violence and/or child abuse…It’s a real distinct and separate childhood adversity.” -Dr. Linda Olson, clinical psychologist and psychotherapist, Chairwoman of our Georgia Chapter Read this woman's beautiful account of growing up with CDV with...

-Discovering LOVE after Childhood Domestic Violence: Giving and Receiving Love is at the Heart of Reaching Your Full Potential Valentine’s Day is a holiday intended to reaffirm our love for others and their love for us.
-But, for those of us who grow up experiencing adversity in childhood, such as Childhood Domestic Violence, love is often a difficult, confusing, and uncomfortable emotion –...
+What Is CDV and Why It Impacts Love Valentine’s Day is a holiday intended to reaffirm our love for others and their love for us.
+But, for those of us who grow up experiencing adversity in childhood, such as Childhood Domestic Violence, love is often a difficult, confusing, and uncomfortable emotion – because there is often a powerful false belief behind it: that we are fundamentally UNLOVED,...

 A Daughter’s Perspective by Tre Wharton